hussainahmd/Simpletron/README.md

 • The first two digits of each SML instruction are the operation code specifying the operation to be performed.
 • The last two digits of an SML instruction are the operand—the address of the memory location containing the word to which the operation applies.

-SML operation codes are summarized below.
+SML operation codes are summarized below:

-Operation code                                                         Meaning

 → Input/output operations: